Skip to content

 • Nicotine and alcohol

-Psoriasis can occur in different forms, which are also characterized by different symptoms.
-A distinction is made between the following:
+Psoriasis can occur in various forms, which also present different symptoms.
+Among them, we distinguish:

 Psoriasis vulgaris:

-Psoriasis vulgaris , also known as plaque psoriasis, is the most common form of psoriasis.
-In this form, the skin is red and shiny silvery skin bumps form, which are clearly defined and heavily scaly.
-These are referred to as plaques.
-Psoriasis vulgaris can theoretically occur anywhere on the body, but typical areas are the head, elbows or knees, and the back.
-In addition, the affected skin tends to itch severely when the psoriasis is severe or during a flare-up.
+The so-called Psoriasis vulgaris, also known as "plaque psoriasis," is the most common form of psoriasis.
+In this form, the skin is reddened, and silvery, shiny, clearly defined raised skin areas, known as plaques, form and flake heavily.
+Psoriasis vulgaris can theoretically appear anywhere on the body, but typical areas include the scalp, elbows, knees, and back.
+Additionally, the affected skin in severe psoriasis or a flare-up tends to itch intensely.
 The natural reaction of scratching further irritates or even injures the skin.

-If psoriasis also occurs in skin folds, it is called psoriasis inversa or “psoriasis intertriginosa”.
-In this form, there are no scales, as the skin there is rather moist, but rather very red skin.
+If psoriasis also appears in skin folds, it is called Psoriasis inversa or "Psoriasis intertriginosa".
+In this form, no scales appear because the skin there is rather moist, but rather severely reddened skin.

 Pustular psoriasis: